An AI-powered Bayesian Generative Modeling Approach for Arbitrary Conditional Inference: Methods

 The BGM model is described in Figure~\ref{fig:model}, where $X$ represents observed variables and $Z$ denotes the low-dimensional latent variable that needs to be inferred.
 The generative process of observed data is formulated as

 where $\theta$ is a common parameter to specify all the conditional distribution of $X$ given $Z$.
 The prior distributions of both $Z$ and $\theta$ are set to be multivariate normal distributions.
-By default, we model the conditional distribution as normal distributions for continuous variables and logistic regression for discrete variables.
-In a typical setting, the generative processes are defined as follows
+By default, we model the conditional distribution of $X|Z$ as normal distributions for continuous variables and logistic regression for discrete variables.
+In a typical continuous setting, the generative processes are defined as follows

 where both mean and covariance matrix are learnable functions of latent variable $Z$ parameterized by $\theta$.
-In practice, we can further simplify the covariance matrix $\Sigma(Z)$ as a digonal structure $\Sigma(Z)=diag(\sigma^2_1(Z),...,\sigma^2_p(Z))$.
+In practice, we can further simplify the covariance matrix $\Sigma(Z)$ as a diagonal structure $\Sigma(Z)=diag(\sigma^2_1(Z),...,\sigma^2_p(Z))$.
 In this diagonal simplification, $X_{\mathcal{A}}$ is independent of $X_{\mathcal{B}}$ given the latent variable $Z$.
 A richer covariance structures can capture residual conditional dependence (see our Discussion).
-Note that the generative function $G$ provides both mean function $\mu(Z)$ and covariance function $\Sigma(Z)$, which is represented by a neural network parametrized by $\theta$.
-To account for uncertainty or variation in model parameter space, we can also adopt Bayesian neural network (BNN), where model parameters are treated as random variables in stead of deterministic values~\citep{goan2020bayesian,jospin2022hands}.
+Note that the generative function $G$ provides both mean function $\mu(Z)$ and covariance function $\Sigma(Z)$, which is represented by a neural network with two output heads parametrized by $\theta$.
+To account for uncertainty or variation in model parameter space, we can also adopt Bayesian neural network (BNN), where model parameters are treated as random variables instead of deterministic values~\citep{goan2020bayesian,jospin2022hands}.

 Note that we do not directly assume that the observed high-dimensional $X$ follow a multivariate Gaussian distribution in the data generative process, .
 Instead, our model learns the conditional distribution of $X$ given latent variable $Z$.
 This distinction is important: the generative model assumes a Gaussian form conditionally, not marginally.
 Importantly, the distributional assumption (e.g., Gaussian) primarily affects the modeling of the conditional variance, not the mean.
 Therefore, even if the true data-generating process deviates from a multivariate Gaussian distribution, the learned mean function shall remain robust.